gocd/docs.go.cd/content/configuration/dev_choose_when_stage_runs.md

 ![Set stage type to "Manual"](../images/1_add_approval_tag.png)

-- Now, when the build stage 'build' is completed, you can manually cause GoCD to create the binary from the [Pipeline activity](../navigation/pipeline_activity_page.html) page
+- Now, when the build stage 'build' is completed, you can manually cause GoCD to create the binary from the pipeline history page

 ![Manual gate](../images/2_click_manual.png)